Introduction: Shoe Bench Made With CNC Router and Laser

 The person requesting this bench specified that it be narrow, under 2 feet long and hold as many low profile shoes as possible.
 So I opted for three shelves.

 I also wanted to try a combination of blind mortises and pocket screws.
-The mortices would add strength and ensure an accurate and speedy assembly, while the pocket screws provided a strong reliable joint with zero wait time on gluing and clamping.
+The mortises would add strength and ensure an accurate and speedy assembly, while the pocket screws provided a strong reliable joint with zero wait time on gluing and clamping.

-I used a laser cut laatice in the plywood back face to facilitate bending of the plywood without steaming or wetting, and also to improve ventilation.
+I used a laser cut lattice in the plywood back face to facilitate bending of the plywood without steaming or wetting, and also to improve ventilation.
 The lattice design is just a repeated rectangle with circular corner cutouts.
 By aligning the rectangles, it creates a circle/spoke pattern.

 Step 3: Cutting